 “How long do you think we’ll be out traveling like this?”

 “Okay.”
 He thought a moment.
 “I think we’ll be out three weeks, maybe a month.”
 He hesitated, “maybe even a bit longer.”

 “A month?” she asked incredulous and changed her guess to 100.

 The day continued to darken as more thick clouds rolled in.
 Dusk arrived hours early.
 Joel motioned to a rock, and Noella sank onto it gladly.
 “Since they’re so far away, can we light a candle?”

-“I think that would be all right,” said Joel looking carefully through the trees in all directions.
+“I think that would be all right,” he said looking carefully through the trees.